Sailesh092004/Network-Package-Tracker/README.md

 Graphical User Interface (GUI): Provides a user-friendly interface to display real-time monitoring data.
 Customizable Settings: You can modify thresholds for latency, packet loss, and bandwidth within the code.

 Install the Required Packages
 Once the virtual environment is activated (or globally if you chose to skip this step), run the following command to install the necessary dependencies:

 bash

-pip install psutil ping3 schedule
+--pip install psutil ping3 schedule

 Note: tkinter is included by default in most Python installations.
 If it’s not already installed, you can install it separately.

 Windows: